 Any fantasy author will tell you that the world is one of the most important parts to this genre.
-Although characters must be relatable and the plot must be interesting, it is often in exploring unique worlds that both readers and characters alike can be fascinated and impressed.
+Although characters must be relatable and the plot interesting, it is often in exploring unique worlds that both readers and characters alike can be fascinated and impressed.
 Recently I talked about Realistic Fantasy Governments.
 Now, I want to turn to a more fanciful topic: that of fantasy creatures.

 Every fantasy novel has them to some extent, whether it is a blood-sucking vampire or a flaming dragon.
 But, honestly, it’s hard to know where to start in creating interesting fantasy creatures.
 So let’s talk about some things I find helps me write fantasy creatures.